 Ames, Sunday, April 29

-Join all faiths in to march for peace and justice on April 29 in Ames from 3:30-4:30.
+Join all faiths in the march for peace and justice on April 29 in Ames from 3:30-4:30.
 Email TerryLeeLowman@gmail.com for more information.

 UUA General Assembly

 Closer to home this year, the UUA General Assembly might be more accessible, since it is in Kansas City June 20-14.
 Carpooling, volunteering in exchange for registration fees, and congregational fundraising might be ways to decrease the expense of attending this opportunity to grow as a UU.
 Here is a link to more information about how the conference can be more affordable.
 For a scholarship, you must apply by March 31.